Are cover letters still relevant in 2025?

 Our top cover letter tips

-• Keep it short – about one page or 3-4 short paragraphs should be more than sufficient to cover anything you would like, and anything that is addressed in the job advert.
+• Keep it short: About one page or 3-4 short paragraphs should be more than sufficient to cover anything you would like, and anything that is addressed in the job advert.

-• Highlight achievements – Back up what you’re saying about being a good fit with 1 – 2 key examples that highlight this.
+• Highlight achievements: Back up what you’re saying about being a good fit with 1 – 2 key examples that highlight this.

-• Showcase your enthusiasm – Employers want to know that you want their role specifically, why you want to work at their company, rather than knowing that you want just any old job.
+• Showcase your enthusiasm: Employers want to know that you want their role specifically, why you want to work at their company, rather than knowing that you want just any old job.

-• Call the Hiring Manager - If there are contact details for the Recruiter or Hiring Manager on the job advert, we always recommend giving them a call to further discuss your suitability and what they are looking for.
+• Call the Hiring Manager: If there are contact details for the Recruiter or Hiring Manager on the job advert, we always recommend giving them a call to further discuss your suitability and what they are looking for.
 This is a great way to not only introduce yourself, but also to further tailor your cover letter for the role.

-When to not include a cover letter
+When not to include a cover letter

 In summary